Harishpandu43/Blog-App-v1.0/README.md

 # Blog-App-v1.0
-This is my First Web Application which was created by using MERN Stack.
+This is my First Web Application which was created by using MEN Stack.